Mohammed-Salh/Stop-Signs-Detaction/README.md

-# Stop-Signs-Detaction
+# Stop-Signs-Detaction-using-CNN

-A neural network model that detect "Stop-Signs"  using ""convolutional Neural networks "CNN"
+A CNN neural network model that detect "Stop-Signs"

 the project was written in jopyter notebook so it is best to open using it

 the "resize&rename file" reshape all the training samples to one size and change the names so that it is eaiser to itrate thought them

-the training samples are at a google drive https://drive.google.com/file/d/1ioQ5V3-MaKioybYhqBB0oEpw-uubBG2f/view?usp=sharing

-the labeling software used is "https://github.com/tzutalin/labelImg"
+the labeling software used is "https://github.com/tzutalin/labelImg"  it preduce a bunch of xml files ... so that is "xml_to_csv" comes in to make a csv file that is easly handeld by pandas.

+# tests and results :
+there is 2 videos and many pics in the test folder .